 - As well as state maintained schools, the Act extends to academies, free schools, and independent schools.

 - From 1st September 2012, the reasonable adjustment duty includes provision of auxiliary services (see separate page: Reasonable adjustments: Auxiliary aids and services).

 - Alongside the Equality Act, the SEN framework is also very important.

 - Nearly always, any issues will be resolved informally, though tribunal claims in respect of the Equality Act are possible (see Resolving disputes).

 - There is various offical (non-statutory) guidance on how the Equality Act applies in schools: see below Links.

 The Equality Act extends to both state schools (including academies and free schools) and independent schools.
-They apply even to pupils over 16 when in school.
-There are separate rules on further and higher education.
-See below how on which rules apply to Nursery provision.
+They apply even to pupils over 16 when in school, but see below on which rules apply to sixth forms and nursery provision.

 Services to parents, eg at a parents evening, are likely to fall within different rules.
-See below Which rules – schools, or general services?
-The same heading below deals with which rules apply to Nursery provision.
+See below Which rules – schools, further education or general services?

 Who is protected?